Or, How to Love God and How not to Love God

 (1 Corinthians 12:8-10)

-If I say, “I want have a word with you,” you understand that I want to relay some information to you.
-Well, do you see “word of wisdom,” “word of knowledge” in the verses up above?
+If I say, “I want to have a word with you,” you understand that I want to relay some information to you.
+Well, do you see “word of wisdom,” “word of knowledge” in the verses above?
 Those are bits of information that God places in our minds via our spiritual connection to him.
 When Scripture talks about the revelation of Jesus Christ, that’s what it’s talking about.
-Our mediator, Jesus Christ, facilitates the process where our loving heavenly father reveals things.
+Our mediator, Jesus Christ, facilitates the process where our loving heavenly Father reveals things.
 If it’s just information, that’s word of knowledge.
 If it’s the best way to handle something, that’s word of wisdom.

 Jesus rejects the other parts of the Jewish religion, namely the Talmud and the many traditions constructed by Jewish leaders, like the washing of hands and forearms, using Corban to divert money away from parents to the temple, and so forth.